TimmyYung/Img2PDF/README.md

 </ol>

 From there you can input any image and a pdf will be downloaded to your computer.
-The converter works best with very high resolution images with clean writing.
+The converter works best with very high resolution images with clean writing as well as only in English.

 Learned from a tutorial: https://www.youtube.com/watch?v=a1I3tcALTlc&t=111s